Published by: 15th July 2020at

 The Torch has assisted in raising, firstly our awareness to our current cleaning regimens, but more importantly has allowed us to look and develop new training criteria, and continual assessments.
 Although we will not look to be utilising the torch daily, it will form part of our training tools, and inspection routines.

-Fighting the battle against COVID-19 and any future Viral or Bacterial threats will require comprehensive strategies, we believe that The CIFI torch will be integral to these strategies, and support us to minimise and understand the risks in our infection control measures.
+Fighting the battle against COVID-19 and any future Viral or Bacterial threats will require comprehensive strategies, we believe that The CIFI torch will be integral to these strategies, and support us to increase the safety and minimise the risks in our infection control measures.

 Director for Wellbeing Care Group and its Subsidiary Companies